Turalabs/hr-interview-summarizer/README.md

 # Voice-to-AI Streamlit App

-A Streamlit app where you can record or upload audio, transcribe it with Whisper, send the transcript to an OpenAI chat model (guided by a system prompt), and get either a textual answer or a generated PDF to download.
+A Streamlit app where you can record an audio, transcribe it, send the transcript to an OpenAI chat model (guided by a system prompt), and get a PDF to download.

 ## Features
-- Record audio in-browser or upload `.wav/.mp3/.m4a/ogg`
+- Record audio in-browser
-- Transcribe via Whisper (`whisper-1`)
+- Transcribe via OpenAI `gpt-4o-mini-transcribe`
 - Ask `gpt-4o-mini` (configurable) with a custom system prompt
-- Get back either `text` or `pdf` as a JSON-structured response
-- If `pdf`, the app generates a simple PDF for download
+- Generates a PDF for download

 ## Setup
 1. Ensure Python 3.9+